BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 List URLs or other reference information you used in the writeup.
 They don't have to follow any particular format.
 Bare URLs are acceptable.

+If this section is missing or incomplete, you will receive a 0 on the write-up until it is fixed.
+No late penalties will be applied.

 ### About UML Diagrams

 For Lab 1, a UML diagram is not required or relevant.
 Our class discussion of UML diagrams will happen before the Lab 2 writeup.